 We tried the 2005 Howell at the Moon Cabernet Sauvignon which at the time of our latest update to this review was still a young wine; it can certainly be decanted and allowed to open up for 30 minutes before drinking.
 It has dark color with very nice cedar box spices, vanilla & violet floral aromas intermingled with ripe fruit aromas including blueberry.
 The palate follows with rich layered flavors, again blueberry, but with some raspberry notes on the mid palate.
 There is nice toasty oak with some spices including black pepper towards the finish which shows fairly fine grained tannins.
 Long, longer and longest describe the finish on this wine.
 Will you have the patience to age this for additional complexity?!

 During a later tasting we also tried the 2006 Howell at the Moon Cabernet Sauvignon which was released in November 2009.
 This is a noticeably bigger wine both in the power of the fruit and the power of structure.

 For the 2013 harvest, Mark looked to the other side of the valley and produced a Mt.
 Veeder Cabernet Sauvignon (his first ever Mt.
 Veeder Cabernet Sauvignon).

-You can find their wine locally at ACME Wine Shop in St. Helena, or at the famed resort Meadowood.
-Visit: www.howellatthemoonwine.com
+The Howell at the Moon wines are now primarily sold in the New York City market – often at select restaurants.
+One can find their wine locally at ACME Wine Shop in St. Helena, or at the famed resort Meadowood.
+For more information, visit: www.howellatthemoonwine.com

 Note: Mark sold his original Howell Mountain Vineyard to Clif Family Winery a number of years ago.
 Possible no longer producing?
 This review has been identified as needing an update.